sarah-n-wright/Network_Evaluation_Tools/StateOfTheInteractomes_Notebooks/README.md

 # State of the Interactomes: Notebooks

-This directory contains code and guidelines for reproducing data and figures contained in the manuscript [insert manuscript].
+This directory contains code and guidelines for reproducing data and figures contained in the manuscript Wright SN, et al. **State of the Interactomes: an evaluation of molecular networks for generating biological insights.** *Molecular Systems Biology* (2024).

 Due to the computational requirements of the underlying analyses, these notebooks leverage pre-computed data and example implementations with small networks.
 Much